-Are you looking for an alternative to soda?
-Do you nee a caffeine pick-me-up in the afternoon?
-Would you like a healthy elixir to add to your daily weight loss regimine?
+Are you looking for an alternate to soda?
+Do you need a caffeine pick-me-up in the afternoon?
+Would you like a healthy elixir to add to your daily weight loss regimen?
 How about drinking a refreshing DIY beverage that helps lower cholesterol, improves brain function, and protects you from cancer all while aiding in fat loss?
 Oh, and it can be made for pennies a glass.

 Green tea is at your service!
 Making iced tea from scratch is so easy, inexpensive, and customizable that you're going to want to plan to make it every week.